The UX Bar is Rising

 Creating an amazing user experience (UX) is something we’re deeply passionate about.
 Not too long ago, we had the distinct privilege of redesigning and developing the City of Saskatoon’s website.
 More recently, we built the new economic dashboard for the Ministry of Economy.
 When your digital project is inviting, simple to use and provides an exceptional UX, it delights your customer - and that is good for business!

-Clients often approach their own website and digital requirements with a degree of scepticism.
+Clients often approach their own website and digital requirements with a degree of skepticism.
 Not realizing a website is more than a marketing tool, at first glance, it may appear visually and functionally acceptable.
 But after a better understanding of the digital landscape, you’ll soon realize that you may be falling short of what your customers expects.
 Because your customers are using apps from Google, Facebook, Amazon, and others on a daily basis, yours needs to deliver the same user experience.
 The end user has does not pause to consider whether you’re a 10,000 person organization or 10 person startup, they simply move on and that results in lost opportunities!

 The challenge you're facing is not unique